Ralph Kohl: Football scout

-After the 1964 season, Kohl resigned his position as the head coach at Eastern Illinois to accept a job a scout for BLESTO, an NFL scouting combine that was an acronym for the Bears, Lions, Eagles and Steelers Talent Organization.
+After the 1964 season, Kohl resigned his position as the head coach at Eastern Illinois to accept a job as a scout for BLESTO, an NFL scouting combine that was an acronym for the Bears, Lions, Eagles and Steelers Talent Organization.
 The four teams, later joined by the Minnesota Vikings, Miami Dolphins and Dallas Cowboys, combined their scouting resources under the BLESTO banner.
 Kohl began as a scout for talent at Big Eight and then Big Ten universities.
 He was considered BLESTO's best scout and became the combine's Eastern supervisor scout in 1968.
 In the 1970s, Kohl became the head scout for the Vikings, a position he held for two decades until his retirement in 1993.
 In 1988, the Minneapolis Star Tribune praised Kohl for his talent as a scout: "Ralph Kohl, the Vikings' chief scout, is a respected judge of football flesh.
 He has been rating players for nearly a quarter of a century and once was the top scout for the Blesto combine.
 Clearly the man he knows his stuff ..."
 In September 1984, Kohl was one of the first scouts to tout Randall Cunningham, then a little-known quarterback at UNLV.
 In 1981, Kohl recommended that the Vikings draft Villanova defensive lineman Howie Long.
 Vikings general manager Mike Lynn recalled his response: "Howie Long?
 We said, 'What are you talking about, Ralph?
 You've got to be out of your mind,'" Long was drafted in the second round by the Oakland Raiders and went on to a career that resulted in his being inducted into the Pro Football Hall of Fame.
 Lynn later noted, "Ninety to 95 percent of the players Ralph says will make the team will make it.
 It's an amazing statistic."

 Kohl developed a reputation as one of the best scouts in the NFL and said that the key to success was forming one's own opinions based on the facts and not buying into the conventional wisdom about players.
 He noted, "It's a matter of a guy being stereotyped.
 Scouts are old coaches, and coaches are parrots.
 They say the same thing, and even if it's a lie, if it's told often enough, people believe it."
 He was also dubious about the modern scouts' reliance on "all the measuring" of height, weight, speed, strength and agility.
 In Kohl's view, it was about something more basic, "The bottom line is, can the guy play football?"